-4-Utilization (or reactor utilization) is the use of the research reactor, including for isotope production, or the conduct of experiments or the use of experimental facilities during-operation of the reactor.
+&lt;sup>4 Utilization (or reactor utilization) is the use of the research reactor, including for isotope production, or the conduct of experiments or the use of experimental facilities during operation of the reactor.

-5-In this Safety Guide, the term 'research reactor' includes associated experimental facilities, eritical facilities and subcritical assemblies.
+&lt;sup>5 In this Safety Guide, the term 'research reactor' includes associated experimental facilities and subcritical and critical assemblies.
 An experimental facility includes any device installed in or around a reactor to utilize the neutron flux and ionizing radiation from the reactor for research, development, isotope production or any other purpose.

-- 1.11.
-This Safety Guide focuses mainly on research reactors of a capacity of up to a few tens of megawatts.
-The amount of detail required in the safety analysis report for small research reactors (i.e. those with a capacity of less than a few tens of kilowatts),-and critical facilities and subcritical assemblies may be substantially less.
-Nevertheless, when using the graded approach, all items included in this Safety Guide should be assessed.
-Hereafter, subcritical assemblies will be mentioned separately only if a specific recommendation is not relevant for, or is applicable only to, subcritical assemblies.
-Additional recommendations on the safety analysis, on preparation of the safety analysis report and on the licensing process for high powered or otherwise advanced or complex research reactors are provided in IAEA Safety Guides for power reactors, IAEA Safety Standards Series No. SSG-2, Deterministic Safety Analysis for Nuclear Power Plants [7] and IAEA Safety Standards Series No. GS-G-4.1, Format and Contents of the Safety Analysis Report for Nuclear Power Plants [8]6.
-Use of the Safety Guides for power reactors also necessitates that a graded approach (see Ref.SSR-3 [2], paras 1.112.15-1.142.17; Ref.SSG-22 [3]) be applied in implementing the recommendations on the basis of the potential hazard associated with the research reactor. - 1.12.
+Guides for power reactors.
+Use of the Safety Guides for power reactors also necessitates that a graded approach (see Ref.
+[2], paras 1.11-1.14; Ref.
+[3]) be applied in implementing the recommendations on the basis of the potential hazard associated with the research reactor.

+1.12.
 Although this Safety Guide mainly concerns newly designed and constructed research reactors, its content is applicable to any relicensing process or reassessment of a research reactor requested by the regulatory body or decided on by the operating organization.
 In any case, the justification for the approach selected on the basis of this Safety Guide should be provided to the regulatory body.
-Licensing of decommissioning activities is not discussed in this Safety Guide. - 1.13.
+Licensing of decommissioning activities is not discussed in this Safety Guide.

+1.13.
 Most research reactors have a small potential for hazard to the public compared with power reactors, but they may pose a greater potential hazard to operating personnel.
 The scope, extent and detail of the safety assessment should be based on the potential hazard associated with the research reactor and its utilization.
-The requirement for a graded approach should be adopted (see Ref.SSR-3 [2], paras 1.112.15 1.142.17; Ref.SSG-22 [3]) in applying the recommendations and guidance in this Safety Guide.
+The requirement for a graded approach should be adopted (see Ref.
+[2], paras 1.11-1.14; Ref.
+[3]) in applying the recommendations and guidance in this Safety Guide.

-6 Further recommendations on preparation of the safety analysis report for a research reactor with greater potential hazard are provided in Refs [8, 9].

-7 Recommendations on decommissioning activities are provided in Ref.
-[10,11].

 1.14.
 The interfaces between nuclear safety and nuclear security should be considered in such a way that the impacts of safety on security and the impacts of security on safety are taken into account from the design stage and an appropriate compatibility is achieved.
-However, nuclear security aspects are subject to confidentiality requirements, and they are not discussed in this Safety Guide (see paras A.13.12 and A.13.13). <a href="Interpretation-left-nuclear-records-relating-to-safety-analysis-processes-and-outputs-provide-limited-information-regarding-equipment-location-and-facility-layout-However,-such-information-needs to-be reviewed to identify any sensitive information that could be used to support malicious acts, and such information needs to-be protected appropriately.
-Guidance on sensitive information and information security is provided in IAEA Nuclear Security Series No. 23-G, Security of Nuclear Information [9].
+However, security aspects are subject to confidentiality requirements, and they are not discussed in this Safety Guide (see paras A.13.12 and A.13.13).